 Today, the PodCastle Team comprises these fine people:

 Jen Albert is an editor, writer, and former entomologist.
 She became co-editor of her favorite fantasy fiction podcast in 2016; she now wonders if she still allowed to call it her favorite.
-Jen works full-time as an editor at ECW Press, an independent publishing house based in Toronto, where she enjoys working on books of all kinds, including speculative fiction, popular science, and LGBTQ fiction and non-fiction.
+Jen works full-time as an editor at ECW Press, an independent publishing house based in Toronto, where she enjoys working on books of all kinds and co-chairs Toronto-based reading series ephemera.
 Along with her co-editor, Khaalidah Muhammad-Ali, Jen was nominated for the World Fantasy Award for her work on PodCastle in 2018.

 Cherae graduated from Indiana University’s creative writing MFA.
 She’s been a personal trainer, an English teacher, and an editor, and is some combination thereof as she travels the world.
 When she’s not writing or working, she’s learning languages, doing P90something, or reading about war and [post-]colonial history.
 Her work has also appeared or is forthcoming in FIYAH and Uncanny.
 You can follow her on twitter @c_l_clark.